smrithipiedy/html-css-js-portfolio/README.md

-This is my personal portfolio created from scratch using HTML, CSS and JavaScript - my first project!
+This is a personal portfolio made from scratch, leveraging HTML, CSS and JavaScript.